5 best interactive digital signage examples for retail made with Intuiface

 2. “DIY” In-Store Interactive Kiosks - Telenor

-Telenor’s example is one of our top picks for a DIY success story.
+Telenor’s example is one of our top picks for a DIY success story with in-store interactive kiosks.

 Telenor stores are the brand’s most influential touch point with its customers, capturing not just company values but establishing their reputation as a modern, cutting edge company offering customers the latest in mobile technology.